-In most situations, wound healing can be done naturally and here are some of the ways that you can heal wounds, incisions, burns, insect bites and more naturally and safely.
+In most situations, wound healing can be done naturally and here are some of the ways that you can heal wounds, incisions, burns, insect bites more naturally and safely.

 Superficial wounds, abrasions, diaper rash, sore nipples

 For minor skin wounds or scrapes, all you need to do is wash the affected area under a vigorous stream of water and dry with a sterile gauze or clean towel.
 Apply Herbal Skin Spray topically three to five times per day (or as needed) for three to five days.

-Spray with herbal skin spray as soon as possible for relief of pain and faster healing.
+Spray with Skin Spray as soon as possible for relief of pain and faster healing.

 Deep wounds, surgical incisions or more serious burns

 As with a minor wound, you may need to wash the wound under running water before applying herbal Skin Spray.

 This type of wound may need to be covered with a piece of gauze or dressing saturated with herbal Skin Spray and changed one to two times daily until fully healed.
 Do not forget to change the bandage and check the wound a couple of times daily to ensure it is healing well.